LATIN PHILOLOGY

 Learning Objectives

-The course is aimed at students who have already acquired a good knowledge of classical Latin.
+The course is aimed at students who have already acquired a good knowledge of Classical Latin.
 The teacher will lead them to a closer familiarity with this language by focusing on particular problems of

 - the Transmission of the Text

-- the grammatical Structure of the Language (Pronunciation, Morphology, Syntax and Vocabulary)
+- the Grammatical Structure of the Language (Pronunciation, Morphology, Syntax and Vocabulary)

 Program

-- Problems of historical Grammar
+- Problems of historical grammar

-- Problems of Text Transmission
+- Problems of text transmission

-The texts under review are:
+The texts under examination are:

-Cicerone, Brutus
+Cicero, Brutus

 Learning Achievements (Dublin Descriptors)